Professor and Historian of the Holocaust

 Post & Courier

-I had the honor of working as scholar of record and writer for the 2023 Post & Courier Yom HaShoah Special Section focusing on the 80th anniversary of the Warsaw Ghetto Uprising.
+I had the honor of working as scholar of record and writer for the 2024 Post & Courier Yom HaShoah Special Section.
+This year we focus on non-Jewish victims of Nazi genocide, taking a holistic look at the hatreds and crimes of the Third Reich.

 The Jewish Historical Society of South Carolina Magazine